The 20 Things People Used To Cheap Out On, But Now They Swear by the Expensive Versions

 Dress Shirts

-A Reddit user commented, “Dress Shirts.
-Growing up I bought the cheapest stuff that had a design / color I liked.
-I thought the way they aged and came out of the dryer was normal.
-Then I bought some $50-100 non-iron shirts from a suit place.
-Holy cow.
-They come out of the dryer needing no ironing (duh) if you remove them promptly.
+Then comes the $50 to $100 non-iron shirt from a proper suit shop, and everything changes.
+They come out of the dryer needing no ironing if removed promptly.
 The material is thicker and hangs better.
-They last years.
+They last for years.
 The cloth doesn’t shrink as much.
-The color stays longer.”
+The color stays longer.

 Honey